 Insurance coverage and financial assistance

 Medicare and most private insurance carriers cover the Breast Recurrence Score test for eligible patients with early-stage invasive breast cancer.
 Once you and your doctor agree that the test is right for you, you will likely want to confirm that the test is covered by your insurance.
-In addition, Genomic Health created the Genomic Access Program (GAP) to help patients navigate the insurance and other payment options for Oncotype DX tests.
-Learn more about insurance coverage and financial assistance.
+In addition, Exact Sciences created the Genomic Access Program (GAP) to help patients navigate the insurance and other payment options for Oncotype DX tests.